 Associate Vice Provost for Academic Excellence

-Ron Bramhall leads efforts to align curriculum approval, review and reform, academic policies, assessment of student learning and departmental practices to help achieve the institution’s goals related to student success and the student educational experience.
+Ron Bramhall leads efforts to align curriculum review and revitalization, academic policies, and departmental practices to help achieve the institution’s goals related to student success and the student educational experience.
 Prior to his work in the Office of the Provost and Academic Affairs, Ron served on the management faculty in the Lundquist College of Business for 14 years where he taught business leadership and communication, and the legal environment of business, and directed the business honors program for 5 years.
-During that time, Ron was an active member of university curriculum and presidential advisory committees, and was a member of the United Academics bargaining team that negotiated the first faculty collective bargaining agreement.
+During that time, Ron was on university curriculum and presidential advisory committees, and was on the United Academics bargaining team that negotiated the first faculty collective bargaining agreement.

 Assistant Vice Provost for Academic Affairs